Skip to main content

 Region: Throughout Kuwait

-Kuwaiti-style sausages made with minced meat (lamb or beef), mixed with aromatic spices including baharat, cumin, and coriander.
-Often grilled or pan-fried and served with flatbread, salads, and pickles.
-The grilling method dates back to Bedouin tribes who would roast meat over open fires in the desert.
-Today, many restaurants in Kuwait specialize in grilled meats, making them popular choices for both locals and tourists.
+These are Kuwaiti-style sausages of minced lamb or beef seasoned with baharat, cumin, and coriander.
+They're grilled or pan-fried and served with flatbread, salads, and pickles.
+The grilling goes back to Bedouin tribes who roasted meat over open fires in the desert, and today a lot of Kuwaiti restaurants build their reputations on grilled meats, which makes these an easy pick for locals and visitors alike.

 Daqoos (Tomato Sauce)